returnitems/terminal-game-duo/README.md

 - Job is then set to either "attack" or "repair" depending on what the player types.
 - We took the flow of the round and entered it in a function giving us the ability to make multiple functions.

+5. Player actions

+- Created forEach callback functions for "attack" or "repair" player actions.
+- Using the forEach method made it very easy to iterate over the player barracks to initiate the action phase.

 ### Bugs